nocomplexity/linkaudit/docs/SECURITY.md

 	                return url, response.status
 ```

-Mitigation to your judgement:
+Mitigation to our judgement:
 * Content of URLs is not processed.
 * Only the DNS or HTTP status of an URL is verified.
-* Use of external libraries, like `requests` or `aiohttp` is deliberately avoided.
+* Use of more vulnerable external libraries, like `requests` or `aiohttp` are deliberately avoided.